 We found this out when we started our travels in 2014.
-We returned to the UK after 4 years of living and working in the USA, we were not registered with a doctor, and had been in the country 6 days not 6 months!
-World Nomads to the rescue with our policy that we took out, and then renewed while we were on the road.
+We returned to the UK after 4 years of living and working in the USA.
+We were not registered with a doctor, and had been in the country 6 days not 6 months!
+Our purchase of a travel insurance policy was severely influenced by this.

-Nigel hit 58 this year.
+Nigel hit 59 this year.
 And that means that our insurance policies need a review, as many companies will no longer cover us as he’s over 55.
-When you get a quote for travel insurance it’s one of the first questions you’re asked, your age and the age of your companions are of key interest to insurance companies.
-Luckily for us, World Nomads is one of the companies that continues to provide policies for those aged over 55.
-And those under 55.
-Their flexibility is superb.
+When you get a quote for travel insurance it’s one of the first questions you’re asked, your age and the age of travel companions on the same policy.

 Pre-existing medical conditions

-Got questions about travel insurance for Colombia?
-Or want to know more about buying Colombia travel insurance and we haven’t answered your questions?
-Check out our frequently asked questions about insuring for travel to Colombia below, or ask us yours in the comments.
+Got questions about why we use travel insurance for Colombia?
+Check out our frequently asked questions that we had on insuring for travel to Colombia below, or ask us yours in the comments.

 Is insurance mandatory in Colombia?

 Travel insurance is NOT mandatory in Colombia like it is in countries like Cuba.
-If you don’t have travel insurance and have an incident when traveling in Colombia then you’ll just be responsible for paying the costs of repatriation and medical bills yourself.
+If you don’t have travel insurance and have an incident when traveling in Colombia then you’ll just be responsible for paying the costs of repatriation and your medical bills yourself.
 Equally, if your gear is stolen and it’s not covered by your policy, then you’ll have to replace it at your own cost.
 If you’re considering travel insurance, check what World Nomads can offer.

 What happens if I don’t have travel insurance in Colombia?

 If you don’t have travel insurance that provides you with return home coverage while traveling in Colombia and something happens then you’ll just need to cover the costs yourself.
-It’s probably a good time to mention the news articles that reference people crowdfunding to get repatriated?
-That’s 99% likely because they didn’t have enough insurance to cover their return home.

 Travel Tips for Exploring Colombia